 Symptoms occur usually between 14 to 17 days (and up to 21 days).
 People infected with rubella are infectious for approximately one week before, and for at least four days after, the onset of the rash.

-Rubella is uncommon in Australia but cases still occur.
+As announced by the World Health Organization in October 2018, rubella has been eliminated in Australia, but cases may still occur.
 Anyone who hasn’t been vaccinated against rubella is at risk, in particular: